ecemecemk/HoliLoc/README.md

 annotation with experimental verification, according to UniProt's (version 2020_05).
 Additionally, there is very little data on suborganellar compartment localization.
 Approaches based on artificial intelligence have evolved nowadays, and data variety has grown.
 It has become more crucial to develop deep learning models that utilize data holistically.
-In addition, there is very little data on the localization of suborganellar compartments.
+In addition, there is very little data on the localization of suborganellar compartments.
 The importance of utilizing different data resources holistically has increased in light of the development of artificial intelligence-based approaches and growing data diversity opportunities.
 It is only recently that the method of predicting subcellular localization by combining various forms of data